 Wixie makes it easy to design and publish comics

-To create comics and graphic novels in Wixie, students simply create and design a new page for each panel they want to include.
-Text boxes in Wixie can easily be transformed into conversation and thought bubbles and students can use a combination of Wixie's paint tools, backgrounds, and clip art to design illustrations for each page (panel).
+To create comics and graphic novels in Wixie, students simply create and design a new page for each panel.
+The tools and image options make it easy to add illustrations and text boxes in Wixie can easily be changed into conversation and thought bubbles.

-When all of the pages are finished, they simply click the send button, choose Print, select Repeat Page, and choose the number of panels you want on one page.
-For example, choosing Postcards will print four panels on one page (landscape) and choosing Comic Book will print six panels on one page (portrait).
+When all of the pages are finished, students simply go to the File menu, choose Print, and select the number of panels they want on one page.

 Developing comics and graphic novels in the classroom